Symmetric observations without symmetric causal explanations: Systematic approach

-Using a standard tabletop computer ($\sim1$ GB of RAM) it is possible to run up to the 11th level of the hierarchy (i.e., up to the inflation with 14 nodes) in a few seconds per distribution, producing the orange area in Fig.~\ref{fig:results}, that denotes symmetric distributions that do not admit symmetric realizations.
-Using $\sim50$ GB of RAM and around 1 day of computation time, we are able to certify that all distributions of the form of Eq.~\eqref{eq:prob} for $E_2=-1/3$ are impossible to realize with arbitrary symmetric strategies for $E_1\geq0.1580$ and any allowed value of $E_3$ (the red circle in Fig.~\ref{fig:results}), using the 15th level of the hierarchy.
+Using a standard tabletop computer (approximately 1 GB of RAM) it is possible to run up to the 11th level of the hierarchy (i.e., up to the inflation with 14 nodes) in a few seconds per distribution, producing the orange area in Fig.~\ref{fig:results}, which denotes symmetric distributions that do not admit symmetric realizations.
+Using approximately 50 GB of RAM and around one day of computation time, we are able to certify that all distributions of the form of Eq.~\eqref{eq:prob} for $E_2=-1/3$ are impossible to realize with arbitrary symmetric strategies for $E_1\geq0.1580$ (the red circle in Fig.~\ref{fig:results}), using the 15th level of the hierarchy.
+The code executed can be found in the computational appendix \cite{compapp}.